Cyprus and the European Union: Internal tensions within Cyprus

 Historically, Cyprus has been a divided nation.
 With a sharp cultural split between Turkish Cypriots and Greek Cypriots dating back centuries, tensions were deep-rooted on the island.
-Poor relations continued following the successful Greek Cypriot independence movement from British Imperialism to be free from colonial rule in 1960, forming the ‘Republic of Cyprus’.
+Poor relations continued following the successful Greek Cypriot independence movement from British Imperialism to be free from colonial rule in 1960, forming the "Republic of Cyprus".

 Tensions within Cyprus reached new highs after the Greek military junta spilled over into Cyprus in 1974.
-Relations were further strained by the invasion of Northern Cyprus by Turkish armed forces in response to the Greek seizure of power the same year, leading to a partition of the island (See Annex 1).
+Relations were further strained by the invasion of Northern Cyprus by Turkish armed forces in response to the Greek seizure of power the same year, leading to a partition of the island.
 This partition separated Northern Cyprus (officially the Turkish Republic of Northern Cyprus) from the Republic of Cyprus, splitting the capital Nicosia into North and South, alongside the establishment of a UN military buffer zone.
 Till this day the partition by the Turkish armed forces is seen as illegal by International Law.
 Additionally, the United Kingdom retained military territory on the island.